wareset/wareset/packages/store/README.md

 accert(VAL$.value, 42); // alias for 'get()' and 'set()'
 ```

-### set, subscribe and update:
+## set, subscribe and update:

-#### set(newValue: any)
+### set(newValue: any)

 This method is similar to "set" from "svelte/store/writable" and "next" from "rxjs".
 But they always run subscribers if the value is an 'object'.
 This method doesn't do that.
-It always launches subscribers only if you pass a function.
-Including the same one.
+It always launches subscribers only if you pass a 'function'.

 > If you need to force subscribers to start, use 'setSure'.
 > If you don't need to call the same function, use 'setWeak'.